Book a Room at Blervie House

 Many of our guests get to see Dolphins from Nairn Harbour or while they are visiting Fort George.
 Others drive round to Channory Point and spend time watching them from the shoreline.
 If you are really lucky you might get to have dinner at Nairn and watch Dolphins at the same time.

 While you are exploring take a trip along the Coastline – the Moray Coast 100 is a lovely road trip and goes through charming fishing villages, stunning rock formations such as Bow Fiddle Rock, try the famous Cullen Skink soup at Cullen, find a castle and enjoy a walk along some stunning beaches.

 For those of you wishing to do some climbing do visit Cummingston Crag.
-A great selection of stacks in great condition, nice grippy rock which makes for fun climbing and wonderful views.
+A great selection of stacks in great condition, a nice grippy rock which makes for fun climbing and wonderful views.

-Birdwatchers will also enjoy this Coastline with a never ending display of seabirds.
-To me the Gannets also seem particularly stunning.
+Birdwatchers will also enjoy this Coastline with a never-ending display of seabirds.
+To me, the Gannets also seem particularly stunning.

-During Autumn and Winter, the Coastline is often a magical place to see the Northern Lights, often times late at night or early morning there is a spectacular light show.
+During Autumn and Winter, the Coastline is often a magical place to see the Northern Lights, oftentimes late at night or early morning there is a spectacular light show.

-Best beach close to Blervie House is Roseisle beach which provides 4 miles of sandy beach plus forestry trails to walk on.
+The best beach close to Blervie House is Roseisle beach which provides 4 miles of sandy beach plus forestry trails to walk on.
 Grab a picnic lunch and enjoy it at one of the tables provided.